7 Cheap Ways to Keep Cool in the Summer Heat

 On the really hot days, it may seem that no matter what you do you can’t keep your house cool enough.
 Instead of breaking the bank by cranking up the AC, use this as an opportunity to get out of the house and take advantage of the free (or cheap) public places with air conditioning.

-Chill out in the library and read a book or magazine.
+Chill out in the library and read a book or a free magazine.
 Find a dollar theater in your area and catch some flicks (and the cool air) for only a few bucks.
 Leave your money at home and window shop at Target or the mall.
 Remember to bring your refillable water bottle along, and plan your outing between snacks and meals so you won’t be tempted to spend a lot eating out.

 Take a Shower: